metrologist/CapacitanceScale/source/guide1.rst

 All the input files are structured by example.

-For calibrating the dials, dialcal_in_2019-10-16_a.csv, which somewhat clumsily enters the values direct into dictionary strings.
+For calibrating the dials, dialcal_in_2019-10-16_a.csv, which somewhat clumsily enters the alpha and beta values direct into json dictionary strings.
+Y3 is entered as the dc resistance r3 (measured with a DMM) and the parallel capacitance c3 indicated on the phase angle standard.

 .. code-block:: csv